android/games-samples/agdk/game_mode/README.md

 ## Game Mode API Sample

-This is a basic sample app that demonstrates the use of [Game Mode API](https://developer.android.com/games/gamemode/gamemode-api).
-With Game Mode API, an application can understand the user's optimization preference for the game and acts accordingly.
+This is a basic sample that demonstrates the use of the [Game Mode API](https://developer.android.com/games/gamemode/gamemode-api).
+With the Game Mode API, an application can retrieve the user's optimization preference for the game and act accordingly.

 The sample will adjust behavior according to user selected Game Mode:

 *   [STANDARD](https://developer.android.com/reference/android/app/GameManager#GAME_MODE_STANDARD): run the game at 30 fps and half the device’s maximum resolution
 *   [PERFORMANCE](https://developer.android.com/reference/android/app/GameManager#GAME_MODE_PERFORMANCE): run the game at 60 fps and maximum resolution
 *   [BATTERY](https://developer.android.com/reference/android/app/GameManager#GAME_MODE_BATTERY): run the game at 30 fps and a quarter of the maximum resolution
-*   [UNSUPPORTED](https://developer.android.com/reference/android/app/GameManager#GAME_MODE_UNSUPPORTED): treat it the same way as STANDARD but you may opt to differ
+*   [UNSUPPORTED](https://developer.android.com/reference/android/app/GameManager#GAME_MODE_UNSUPPORTED): this sample treats it the same way as STANDARD (you may opt to differ)

 Note that this sample is just demonstrating the easiest and most distinguishable way to optimize for either PERFORMANCE or BATTERY mode.
 Each game may have more ways of optimization and may further differentiate between the modes such as loading different assets, online/offline mode (minimizing network calls), etc.